Laserfiche/laserfiche-api-use-cases-dotnet/README.md

-# lf-sample-repository-api-dotnet-srv
+# Laserfiche Repository Client API Sample - Service App
-Sample project for demonstrating how to work with our OAuth and Repository API clients.
+Sample project for demonstrating how to work with our Repository API client.

 ## Steps to recreate this projecct